 Many agencies include a consent statement, or signed complaint/report to be signed before entering a property.

-If your intent is to search and seize to remove an animal or pursue a criminal case, always obtain the search and seizure warrant first.
+If your intent is to seize an animal always obtain the search and seizure warrant first.
 There are exceptions (exigent circumstances) which are highly variable.
-Discuss exigent circumstances with your law enforcement agency, jurisdiction’s legal counsel and/or the District Attorney’s office and have them give you some guidelines before proceeding.
+We will discuss exigent circumstances later in this section.

 Plain View and the Reasonable Expectation of Privacy

 The courts have stated that if an officer is standing where he has a "legal right to be" and observes evidence of a crime he is not performing an illegal search.
+The evidence is in plain view.
 Not knowing where your legal right to be is a very common mistake for those new to the profession.
+Examples of common or public access:

 Public roads, sidewalks, parks, buildings.